NOUIY/aws-cdk-guide/v2/tokens.md

 ------

-You can also use string interpolation, if your language supports it, as shown in the following example\.
+You can also use string interpolation, if your language supports it, as shown in the following example.

 ------
 #### [ TypeScript ]